-How ELSS compares with PPF and Sensex
+How ELSS compares with PPF and the Sensex

-The study revealed that the corpus of Rs 30 lakh invested over a period of 20 years, grew to Rs 2.28 crore, highest, in case of ELSS.
+The study revealed that the corpus of Rs 30 lakh invested over a period of 20 years, grew to Rs 2.28 crore, the highest, in case of ELSS.
 PPF gave the lowest returns and the corpus could grow only to Rs 79.39 lakh.
 On the other hand, according to the S&P BSE Sensex Index, the corpus grew to Rs 1.30 crore.